lakes-legendaries/titans-api/README.rst

 future, it will be upgraded to act as a full games server.

-To deploy this service to a VM, you must first place a SAS token for connecting to the titans-fileserver in the file :code:`titans-fileserver`.
-Then, simply
+To deploy this service to a VM, you must first place a SAS token for connecting to the titans-fileserver in the file :code:`~/secrets/titans-fileserver-sas`.
+Then, simply execute:
-execute:

 .. code-block:: bash